ra3lynn/ra3lynn.github.io/index.md

 **Lab 10, part 1**

 * Lab 10 was one of my favorites because I thought it was pretty interesting seeing how California's population is distributed between all the counties.
 Additionally, I was able to learn about counties that I have never learned before as a born and raised Californian.
-For this lab 2D vectors were used to search through and find the population of the specific county given.
+For this lab 2D vectors were used to search through to find and print the population of the specific county given.